oracle-livelabs/oic/oic-gen3/core-competencies/get-started-oic/create-flow/create-flow.md

 ## Task 6: Activate the integration

-1. On the *Integrations* page, however over the integration you created, and click the **Activate** icon
+1. On the *Integrations* page, hover over the integration you created, and click the **Activate** icon
     ![Click to Activate Integration](images/click-activate-integration.png)

 2. In the *Activate Integration* dialog, select **Debug** as tracing level.